 If YS Biopharma is not deemed to be a PRC resident enterprise, holders of its securities (including ordinary shares and warrants) who are not PRC residents will not be subject to PRC income tax on dividends distributed by it or gains realized from the sale or other disposition of its securities.
 However, under SAT Bulletin 7, where a non-resident enterprise conducts an "indirect transfer" by transferring taxable assets, including, in particular, equity interests in a PRC resident enterprise, indirectly by disposing of the equity interests of an overseas holding company, the non-resident enterprise, being the transferor, or the transferee or the PRC entity which directly owned such taxable assets may report to the relevant tax authority such indirect transfer.
 Using a "substance over form" principle, the PRC tax authority may disregard the existence of the overseas holding company if it lacks a reasonable commercial purpose and was established for the purpose of reducing, avoiding or deferring PRC tax.
-As a result, gains derived from such indirect transfer may be subject to PRC enterprise income tax, and the transfere obligated to withhold the applicable taxes, currently at 10% for the transfer of equity interests in a PRC resident enterprise.
-YS Biopharma and its non-PRC resident investors may be at risk of being required to file a return and being taxed under SAT Bulletin 7, or to establish that it should not be taxed thereunder.
+As a result, gains derived from such indirect transfer may be subject to PRC enterprise income tax, and the transferee obligated to withhold the applicable taxes, currently at 10% for the transfer of equity interests in a PRC resident enterprise.
+YS Biopharma and its non-PRC resident investors may be at risk of being required to file a return and being taxed under SAT Bulletin 7, and YS Biopharma may be required to expend valuable resources to comply with SAT Bulletin 7, or to establish that it should not be taxed thereunder.
 See "Risk Factors - Risks Related to Doing Business in China."